petzschnerlab/avoid_learning_analysis/README.md

     - **Findings:**
         - Significant outcome valence and option_correctness, no effect of feedback information

+- **Geana, et al, and Frank, 2021:**
+    - Software: SPSS
+    - ANOVA: Accuracy ~ group x condition
+        - Multiple ANOVAs using 75R-25P vs 75R-75P and 75R-25P vs 75R-25R
+    - **Findings:**
+        - Significant condition in both ANOVAs
+            - Higher acc in 75R-75P and 75R-25R versus 75R-25P **double check this**
+        - 75R-25P condition main effect of group (controls higher accuracy than SZOFF) **not sure how this was conducted**
+        - Learned (old) pairings showed main effect of group where controls > all patients.

 - **Vandendriessche et al. 2023:**
     - Software: R glmer